Chapter: Collection Development

 - Selection decisions are not influenced by the possibility that material may be accessible to children.
-The Library does not restrict access to any material by age, and leaves the responsibility for children’s use of its materials to each child’s parent or legal guardian.
+The Library does not restrict access to any material by age, and leaves the responsibility for minors’ use of, viewing, or consumption of Library materials to each minor’s parent or legal guardian.

-- The Menomonee Falls Public Library supports the American Library Association’s Library Bill of Rights, the Freedom to Read, and the Freedom to View statements which reaffirms these principles.
+- Menomonee Falls Public Library affirms its support of the American Library Association’s Library Bill of Rights, the Freedom to Read, the Freedom to View, and Access to Library Resources and Services for Minors statements.
 (See appendices)

 - The Library acknowledges a particular interest in local history, and will add to its collection works produced by authors or publishers with local connections that meet the purpose and objectives of this policy.

 - The Library selects materials of varying complexity and format because it serves a public embracing a wide range of ages, educational backgrounds, interests, sensory preferences, and reading skills.
 When staff review and select materials for purchase, they consider the special needs of the community.